Why is there a delay in Police Checks?

 • Adult Membership Application Process

-If you would like to volunteer as a Leader, Adult Helper, or Adult Supporter at Scouts Victoria with your local scout group, please contact your Group Leader or alternatively visit use our "Find a Group" function in the top right corner of the ...
+If you would like to volunteer as a Leader, Adult Supporter or Contributor at Scouts Victoria with your local scout group, please contact with the Group Leader by using our "Find a Group" function on the top right corner of the website.
+Enter your ...